-Support for UM students: What’s available, and how to find it
+UM student supports and how to find them

-This year has been a unique challenge for everyone and, in keeping with our commitment to the academic success and well-being of all students, the University of Manitoba has put students first.
-A breadth of resources have been developed for students to help with personal, academic and financial needs and to help them stay connected.
-Existing offerings have been adapted to these new circumstances by delivering support programming in new ways.
-While we may not be physically on campus, all interested students can still access these resources, services and supports.
+Looking for health and wellness supports?
+Have questions about where to get studying tips?
+A breadth of resources have been developed for you to help with personal and academic needs and to help you stay connected.
+Resources and services have been adapted to our current circumstances by delivering support programming in new ways.
+Whether you are physically on campus or learning remotely, all interested students can access these resources, services and supports.
 Information on what is open, how and where to access it, and resources that support students holistically can be found on our COVID-19 information for students website.

 Parents and supporters who want to know how to best support their students are encouraged to visit this page.